 A1D.

-Question type Multiple choice (1 answer possible)

-Question Please indicate the country of the organisation providing the digital public service.
+Name Contact details Question type Single choice (1 answer possible) Rationale Gather contact information for eventual follow-up.
+Question Please indicate the country of the organisation providing the service.
 Please indicate the country if not in the list above.
+Question logic Next question

 A1E.

+Name Contact details

-Question type | Free text
+Question type Free text

+Rationale Gather contact information for eventual follow-up.

 Question Please provide your role in the organisation providing the service

-Question logic | Next question
+Question logic Next question

 A2A.

-Name Digital public service description

-type

-Free Text

-Rationale Gain insight into the digital public service the administration provides.
+Name Digital public service description Question type Free Text Rationale Gain insight into the digital public service the administration provides.
 Question A digital public service is a digital service rendered in the public interest.
 What is the name of the service that you provide to the end users (citizens, businesses or other public administrations)?

-Examples Examples:

-• Issue of birth certificate for citizens

-Submission of yearly income tax declaration for citizens

-• Issue of an electronic fee for citizens

-• Electronic Health Record Access
+Examples Issue of birth certificate for citizens Submission of yearly income tax declaration for citizens Issue of an electronic fee for citizens Electronic Health Record Access

-Government e-invoicing for businesses

-Cross-Border Vehicle Identification Service for public administrations type
+Government e-invoicing for buisnesses Cross-Border Vehicle Identification Service for public administrations.

+Question logic Next question

 A2B.

 Name Digital public service description

-Free Text
+Question type Free Text

-Gain insight into the digital public service the administration provides.
+Rationale Gain insight into the digital public service the administration provides.

-Please provide the public service catalogue name and URI, if it is applicable for the $\,$ digital public service.
+Question Please provide the public service catalogue name and URI, if it is applicable for the digital public service.

-Admpies
+Question logic Next question

 A2C.

 Name Digital public service description

 Question type Free Text

 Rationale Gain insight into the digital public service the administration provides.

-Question Please give a brief description of the digital public service.
+Question Please give a brief description of the service.

-Examples Citizens are offered the service to access their Electronic Health Record via the eHealth portal and allows authenticated users to obtain an overview of their own patient data.
-Submission of yearly income tax declaration for citizens (administration-to-citizen).
-Change of residence of a citizen (administration-to-citizen).
-Online information provisioning on relevant jobs to citizens (administration-to-citizen).
-Posting of vacancies on a job portal for businesses via a machine-to-machine interface (administration-to-business).
-Providing information on the whereabouts of specific cargo to businesses (administration-to-business).
-Providing classification services towards other administrations for ensuring international standardisation of patent data via a machine-to-machine interface (administration-to-administration)

 Question logic Next question

 A2D.

 Name Digital public service description

 Question type Multiple choice (1 answer possible)

 Rationale Gain insight into the digital public service the administration provides.

-Question Question Appearance: How does the digital public service deliver the outcome towards the end user group?
-The public service does not deliver the outcome directly towards a person but towards other IT systems (machine-to-machine interface) The public service delivers the outcome towards the end users via traditional channels e.g. phone, postal service The public service delivers the outcome towards the end users via digital channels, e.g. through a web portal/website or an application Next question
+Question Appearance: How does the service deliver the outcome towards the end user group?
+The service delivers the outcome towards the end users via traditional channels e.g., phone, postal service The service delivers the outcome towards the end users via digital channels e.g., through a web portal/ website or an application The service delivers the outcome towards other IT systems (machine-to-machine interface)

-logic
+Question logic Next question

 A2E.
+Disite Level is service description

 Name Digital public service description

-Question type Email
+Question type Email - format check on email

 Rationale Gain insight into the digital public service the administration provides.

-Question Please specify the email address of the provided service
+Question Please specify the official email address of the contact point for the provided service

-Question logic Next question

 A3A.

-Name Question type Rationale Question Sector of the service Multiple choice (1 answer possible) This question determines the scope / boundaries of the public administration providing the digital public service.
-Service provider: Which tier of public administration is primarily responsible for providing the

-service International Public Administration Central Public Administration Regional Public Administration Local Public Administration Other Legal Entity

-Question logic Next question
+Name Sector of the service Question type Multiple choice (1 answer possible) Rationale This question determines the scope / boundaries of the public administration providing the digital public service.
+Question Service provider: Which public administration tier is primarily responsible for providing the service?
+International Public Administration Central Public Administration Regional Public Administration Local Public Administration Other Legal Entity.
+In case of "Other Legal Entity", please indicate in the text below Question logic Next question A3B.
+Conton of the convice Name Sector of the service Question type Multiple choice (1 answer possible) Rationale This question determines the scope / boundaries of the public administration providing the digital public service.
+Question Are the solutions provided by a Directorate-General of the European Commission? • Yes • No Question logic Next question A3C.
+Name Sector of the service Question type Multiple choice (1 answer possible) Rationale This question determines the scope / boundaries of the public administration providing the digital public service.

-A3B.

-Name Sector of the service

-Question type Single Option

-Rationale This question determines the scope / boundaries of the public administration providing the digital public service.

-Question Are the solutions provided by a Directorate-General of the European Commission? • Yes • No

-Question logic Next question

-A3B.

-Name Question type Sector of the service Multiple choice (1 answer possible)

-Rationale This question determines the scope / boundaries of the public administration providing the digital public service.

-Question Please indicate the Directorate-General of the European Commission Administration and Payment of Individual Entitlements Agriculture and Rural Development Budget Climate Action Communication